Packing Up Your Garage: A Full Guide To Getting Done

 7. Wall storage is your friend

-• You can also create a shelving unit to hold the smaller extra bottle such as touch up paint, cleaning supplies and more.
+• You can also create a shelving unit to hold the smaller extra bottles such as touch-up paint, cleaning supplies, and more.

 • Shelves and cabinets will be your best friend in your garage.

-• Places where you can throw balls, games, extra supplies, arts and crafts and whatever else it is you are deciding to keep around doesn’t need to be in plain eyesight.
+• Places where you can throw balls, games, extra supplies, arts and crafts, and whatever else it is you are deciding to keep around don’t need to be in plain eyesight.

 • Keep all your car supplies in one area to easily find them in the garage.